cazzoo/CouponManager/docs/architecture.md

-  "pin": "string", // PIN if required for redemption "used": "boolean", // Whether the coupon has been fully used "notes": "string", // Additional information "addedDate": "Date" // When the coupon was added to the system }
+  "pin": "string", // PIN if required for redemption "used": "boolean", // Whether the coupon has been fully used "notes": "string", // Additional information "addedDate": "Date", // When the coupon was added to the system "user_id": "string" // User ID who owns this coupon }
 ```